 - What is their restoration of good time application process for the offender population?
-Offenders are provided applications upon request.
-Once the application has been completed, it is forwarded to Headquarters for further handling. - Does their restoration of good time application process meet DPS&C, Corrections Services' criteria?
+Offenders are given applications upon request and forwarded to headquarters for further handling. - Does their restoration of good time application process meet DPS&C, Corrections Services' criteria?
 Yes